|

 brought material to display.
 On most occasions there are some bookplates for sale and exchange.

-Our meetings are generally held at 2.3Opm on a Saturday at The Swedenborg Society,
+Our meetings are generally held at 1.30pm on a Saturday, and mostly (but not always) in Central London.
+The Bookplate

 letters will be answered.